-'Descendants' will include children and remoter descendants, legitimate or otherwise.
-The law allows you to also include stepchildren in your Will.
-For more details on this please contact a member of our legal team.
+Descendants will include children and remoter descendants, legitimate or otherwise.
+The law allows you to also include step children in your will.
+For more details on this, please contact a member of our legal team.

-Does it make any difference if I am divorced?
+Does it make a difference if I am divorced?

 Divorce or a Judicial Separation, which renounces rights to succeed, will mean your surviving spouse has no rights on intestacy.
-However, in Guernsey, divorce and/or re-marriage does not automatically revoke a Will.
-It follows that if a spouse is named in a Will of Real Estate or Personal Estate, they will still inherit unless such Wills are revoked.
+However, in Guernsey, divorce and/or re-marriage does not automatically revoke a will.
+It follows that if a spouse is named in a will of Real Estate or Personal Estate, they will still inherit unless such wills are revoked.